vmikk/phylonext_manual/docs/usage.md

 Pipeline scripts are executed by Nextflow in a separate working directory.
 Each working directory contains input files (symbolic links in case of running the pipeline locally), as well as results and log files.

-!!! info ""
+!!! info "Log files"
     In case of pipeline failure, it could be useful to inspect logs for a failed task.
-    E.g., working directory for the `occ_filter` is located in `./work/ad/02689a...`
-    and contains a log file `.command.log`.
+    E.g., working directory for the `occ_filter` is located in `./work/ad/02689a...`  and contains a log file `.command.log`.

 Processes description: